OctaForge/libostd/doc/main_page.md

 Additionally, a completely type-safe string formatting system with C-like format strings is provided.
-Thanks to being type-safe, you can do things like using the `%s` format marks for any type and you never have to specify sizes for numerical types.
+Thanks to being type-safe, you can do things like using the `%%s` format marks for any type and you never have to specify sizes for numerical types.
 The system obviously integrates with ranges, so you can format directly into any output range type.
 You can also implement formatting for custom types, with complete control over the format mark.